pypdfium2-team/.github/profile/README.md

 # pypdfium2 organization

-This is the place of development for a liberal-licensed[^1] Python PDF rendering library, powered by PDFium.
+This is the place of development for a liberal-licensed[^1] Python PDF rendering library, powered by PDFium.<br/>
 Some of its build dependencies (`pypdfium2-ctypesgen`, `gn-dist`) are also maintained under the roof of this organization.

-pypdfium2 provides pre-built packages for many platforms, making it easy to install, and scripts to build PDFium from scratch.
+pypdfium2 provides pre-built packages for many platforms, making it easy to install, and scripts to build PDFium from scratch.<br/>
-See our [current release assets](https://github.com/pypdfium2-team/pypdfium2/releases/latest) for an up-to-date list of platforms.
+See our [current release assets](https://github.com/pypdfium2-team/pypdfium2/releases/latest) for an up-to-date list of platforms.<br/>
 In principle, pypdfium2 may run anywhere provided you are able to procure a pdfium build for the platform.[^2]

 pypdfium2 supports CPython `>= 3.8`.
 (Even `>= 3.6` or other implementations of Python, e.g. PyPy, might work but are not routinely tested.)